 Health Maintenance Organization (HMO)

-A Health Maintenance Organization is a type of health insurance that requires every participant to choose a Primary Care Physician or PCP.
+A Health Maintenance Organization is a type of health insurance that requires every participant to choose a Primary Care Physician (sometimes called a primary care provider or PCP).
 This Primary Care Physician is then responsible for referring you to in-network specialists or hospitals whenever necessary.

-Each HMO has a network of local health care providers, from which you can choose your PCP.
+Each HMO has a network of doctors, from which you can choose your PCP.
 Members of these networks agree to provide their services at lower prices as negotiated by an insurance company.
 Typically, HMOs only contract with a limited number of providers in a geographic area.

 Because of this, insurance carriers won’t pay for health care services you receive from out-of-network providers.
 In exchange for fewer providers, patients in HMOs typically pay lower monthly premiums.